ankitkataria/simple-rack/README.md

 ## Development

-Do not forget to run linter and appropriate specs before opening a pull request
+Run linter and appropriate specs before opening a pull request.

 ### Running linter and tests